Peter

 I work in several different types of clay.
 This allows me to choose the technique depending on the final function or objective use of the work.
 The construction could include wheel throwing, hand building, slip casting, and combinations of all three.

 I give serious attention to each stage of the process to achieve unique, one-of-a-kind pieces, while maintaining their intended function.
+My work is made and shown here on Cape Ann, where the landscape and creative community continue to inspire it.

 Every piece,